subhanu-dev/Olist_aws_data_pipeline/readme.md

 Instead of doing a regular analysis using this dataset, I used this real world to create a production scale data pipeline using Amazon Web Services, Snowflake and Power BI.

-System architecture is as follows.
+System architecture is as follows,

 ![System Architecture](images/architecture.png)